 - healthy cholesterol levels in the body.

 Almonds show promising results in improving LDL-cholesterol levels.
 This further decreases the levels of HbA1c in just 12 weeks of intake.
-Almonds contain lesser carbs and nutrients such as fats, magnesium, and fibre.
+Almonds contain fewer carbs and nutrients such as fats, magnesium, and fibre.
 Almonds work great in improving the working of insulin.
 This makes life simpler for type 2 diabetics.
 People don’t undergo any metabolic issues leading to other health problems like BP, obesity, etc.

-Are Almonds Good for Diabetics?
+Is Almonds Good for Diabetes Patients?

 How do Almonds Help Diabetic Patients?